openroboticmetaverse/mvp-webapp/Documentaion.md

 dist/

 ### 5. **Add LICENSE**
-we already have the MIT license, which is great.
+We have a valid license from MIT

 ### 6. **Add Documentation Directory**
 Consider adding a `docs/` directory for more detailed project documentation.